Privacy Policy

 If you purchase a Pro or Team subscription through the App Store, the transaction is handled entirely by Apple through StoreKit 2.
 Dryx does not process, store, or have access to your payment information, Apple ID, or billing details.
 Apple's handling of this data is governed by Apple's Privacy Policy.

-MCP Registry API (optional, scan-time)
+MCP Registry API (optional, inspection-time)

 Skill Shield package fetches (user-initiated)

 When you paste a URL or package identifier into Skill Shield (for pre-install analysis), Dryx issues an HTTPS request to that URL to fetch the package contents (e.g., from GitHub, npm registry, ClawHub, MCP.so, Glama.ai, Smithery.ai).
-Standard HTTP request headers only — no user data, scan results, or telemetry is included.
+Standard HTTP request headers only — no user data, inspection results, or telemetry is included.
 Fetched package contents are analyzed locally after download.
 Whatever logging the receiving registry performs is governed by that registry's privacy policy, not Dryx's.

 SIEM/SOAR webhook output (user-configured, opt-in)

-If — and only if — you explicitly configure a webhook URL in Settings → Integrations, Dryx will POST scan summaries and monitoring events as JSON to that URL.
+If — and only if — you explicitly configure a webhook URL in Settings → Integrations, Dryx will POST inspection summaries and monitoring events as JSON to that URL.
 The endpoint is your endpoint (a SIEM, SOAR, or HTTP collector you control or that your organization controls); Dryx does not operate it.
 You control:

 - What is sent.
 Privacy modes let you choose redacted output (no full file paths or key names), executive-summary output (score plus finding counts only), or full output (the same data you'd see in an export).